pbybee/django_dash_rabbitMQ/README.md

 KNOWN ISSUES:
 Removing the sensors in any order other than the order you added causes dash to fail.
 This seems to be a known Dash Issue.

+TO DO:
+1. Make a require file for easy environment setup
-Future steps will be to use RabbitMQ to handle passing sensor data to get more familiar with message brokers and distributed systems.
+2. Future steps will be to use RabbitMQ to handle passing sensor data to get more familiar with message brokers and distributed systems.